 - “If I don’t donate, people would think that I’m stingy and self-centered.”

 - “I feel somewhat superior when I’m being dependent on.”

 - “I know more and I have more than the other person.”

 - “I’m here to save the world.
 The world needs me.”

 We are not here to save the world.
 And the world doesn’t our saving because it doesn’t need to be saved.
 The reason why we see the world or another person needs to be saved is that we see them as broken or imperfect.
 “Fixing others” is just one of our ways our ego gets control and enhances our self-image.
-It’s the most apparent in love relationship and the parent-child relationship.
+It’s the most apparent in a love relationship and the parent-child relationship.

 When the time is right, people will naturally see the solutions to their problems, either through reflection or resources presented to them.
-It need not come from us.
+It need not to come from us.